There are some bloggers who seem to have a natural gift when it comes to writing. Some bloggers seem to be naturally gifted writers.

 Caveat: If you previously described an object using there, here, and it, you’re not guilty of an expletive infraction.
 For example:

-- I love editing.
+- I love proofreading.
 It’s fun.
 (This is not an expletive construction since I previously described what it refers to.)

 Tip #2.
 Don’t Weaken the Action with Wimpy Words